puppetlabs-toy-chest/wash/docs/_tutorials/03_extending_wash/writing-an-external-plugin.md

 }
 ```

-Notice that `list`'s output also included the children’s attributes[^2].
+Notice that `list`'s output also included the children’s attributes.
 We can use `winfo` to check them out.

-[^2]: The `mode` attribute doesn't work on Mac OS so we are omitting it for now.
-However, we're still including it as metadata.

 ```
 wash . ❯ winfo local_fs/Applications